xiaoxq/webfonts-subsetting/README.md

-webfonts-autotailor
+webfonts-subsetting
 ===================

-Tailor font files for every page automatically.
-The tailored font will be used for webfonts service, and only contains the characters in each page.
+Tailor / Subsetting font files for web page automatically.
+The tailored font will be used for webfonts service, and only contains th

-It's useful for those languages which have many glyphs, such as Chinese Hanzi.
+It's useful for those languages with massive glyphs, such as Chinese Hanzi.